 I love Micheal Shermer, His book How We Believe is among the first books I read when I was researching about God.
 Micheal is a skeptic.
 Ironically when I read the book, instead of disbelieving I became a more convicted believer.
 I also read 2 more of his books but they are not as good as the first I read.

-Above is his landmark lectures.
+Above are his landmark lectures.
 Micheal, being a skeptic requires rationalization.
 I used to believe that availability of data is the basic requirement for rationalization.
 Nowadays I realize that data is one of the many tools to validate a finding.
 There are other things as well for example intuition and the State of Knowing that can provide answers to some of the more complex questions in life.

 Intuition is embedded in us through instinct.
 So many processes were executed before we come to the point of action.
 Intuition is a resource.
 We should not disregard our intuition over raw data because intuition is the culmination of information distilled into wisdom.

 The State of Knowing is the inspirations we get from the First Cause.
 Most of the time it cannot be validated by science.
 It is uncommon perspective that comes as a different view of things as we see it.
 Inspirations from Stephen Hawking and Picasso for examples fit into this category.

 Zen Masters and the Yogis understand this.
 Sometimes the things that we know cannot be explained by science alone.
 It is within the realm of the subconscious.